chm06/startup/README.md

 ## 🚀 Specification Deliverable

-> [!NOTE]
->  Fill in this sections as the submission artifact for this deliverable.
-You can refer to this [example](https://github.com/webprogramming260/startup-example/blob/main/README.md) for inspiration.

 For this deliverable I did the following.
 I checked the box `[x]` and added a description for things I completed.

 - [x] Proper use of Markdown
 - [x] A concise and compelling elevator pitch
-- [ ] Description of key features
+- [x] Description of key features
 - [ ] Description of how you will use each technology
 - [ ] One or more rough sketches of your application.
 Images must be embedded in this file using Markdown image references.

 ### Elevator pitch

 People love their pets.
 But when it comes to deciding who's pet is the cutest, we can't agree.
 Pet Ranker will be a multi-user web application that allows peers to view and vote on many different pets, with a scoreboard for some friendly competition to show which one is the most "loved".
+Choose your favorites and vote for them each day!

 ### Design